 - pencil sharpener

-- beverage in plastic container or juice box (maximum size: 20 oz/591 ml)—no aluminum cans permitted
+- beverage in plastic container or juice box (maximum size: 20 oz/591 ml)—no aluminum cans or glass containers permitted

 All items must fit in the ziplock bag such that the bag can be sealed.